-- 6.6.1.1 The Organizing Committee must prepare a Championship Program, including invitations, schedules, the official symbol or logo and entry forms, and submit it to the Secretary General for review and approval (Rule 3.7.2).
+6.6.1.1 The Organizing Committee must prepare a Championship Program, including invitations, schedules, the official symbol or logo and entry forms, and submit it to the ISSF Secretary General for review and approval (Rule 3.7.2).
 World Championship programs must be submitted fifteen (15) months in advance.
-World Cup programs must be submitted to the Secretary General not later than 1 November in the year prior to the year of the World Cup. - 6.6.1.2 The Organizing Committee and Technical Delegate must prepare a detailed schedule of events for each Championship (Rule 3.7.2.1.1).
-Championship schedules should include an arrival day, at least one day of Official Training, the necessary competition days and a departure day.
+World Cup programs must be submitted to the ISSF Secretary General not later than 1 November in the year prior to the year of the World Cup.

+The Organizing Committee and Technical Delegate must prepare a detailed schedule of events for each Championship (Rule 3.7.2.1.1).
+Championship schedules should include the official arrival day, at least one day of Official Training, the necessary competition days and a departure day.
 World Championship schedules, including training days and the opening and closing ceremonies, should not exceed 16 days.
-Ranges may be open for additional training days before the official training day at the option of the Organizing Committee. - 6.6.1.3 The Organizing Committee and Technical Delegate must establish the Maximum Entry (Range Capacity) for each event on the program, taking into consideration whether MQS-only entries will be accepted, the hours of shooting time available, the number of relays, squads, firing points, etc. - 6.6.1.4 The Official Program, as approved by the Secretary General, must be published by the Organizing Committee and sent to all ISSF Member Federations twelve (12) months in advance for World Championships or five (5) months in advance for World Cups. - 6.6.1.5 The Final Schedule with exact dates and times for Official Training, Pre-Event Training, Elimination Relays, Qualification Relays and Finals must be prepared as soon as possible after the Final Entry deadline.
+Ranges may be open for additional training days before the official training day at the option of the Organizing Committee.

+- The Organizing Committee and Technical Delegate must establish the Maximum Entry (Range Capacity) for each event on the program, taking into consideration whether MQS (Minimum Qualifcation Score for Olympic Games) or OOC (Out-of-competition) entries will be accepted, the hours of shooting time available, the number of relays, squads, firing points, etc. - The Official Program, as approved by the ISSF Secretary General, must be published by the Organizing Committee and sent to all ISSF Member Federations twelve (12) months in advance for World Championships or five (5) months in advance for World Cups. - The Final Schedule with exact dates and times for Official Training, Pre-Event Training, Elimination Relays, Qualification Relays and Finals must be prepared as soon as possible after the Final Entry deadline.
 The Final Schedule must be approved by the Technical Delegate.